article background

 NSW Energy Deals

-• Origin is offering all new customers who sign up to the Go Variable or Everyday Rewards Variable plans $150 in bill credit, if they stay with the retailer until January 15, 2024.
+• Origin is offering all new customers who sign up to the Go Variable or Everyday Rewards Variable plans $200 in bill credit, if their plan is active on July 1, 2024.
 Additionally, customers who sign up to the Everyday Rewards Variable plan could earn up to 10,000 Everyday Rewards points to use at participating Woolworths group stores when signing up to both electricity and gas (5,000 per energy type).
 Customers will also receive one point for every $1 charged on their bill, with a further 2,000 points on the line for those that opt into Origin’s Go Zero Electricity carbon offset scheme.

 • Energy Locals is crediting customers with $50 on their bill if they successfully refer a friend to the provider.
 New customers who sign up to the Online Member plan in the state may also be eligible to have their membership fees waived for the first six months – a total saving of $98.94.

-• AGL is giving customers a one-off $75 bill credit when they sign up to the Value Saver or Netflix electricity plans.
-An additional $75 bill credit can be earned when customers sign up for a gas plan.
+• AGL is giving customers a one-off $75 bill credit when they sign up to the Netflix Plan or Value Saver offers.
+Customers who do sign up to the Netflix Plan will also receive a Netflix Standard with ads subscription as part of the offer.

 • Diamond Energy is giving new customers in NSW a $35 credit if they sign up through a friend’s referral.
 This ultimately benefits both the referrer and referee as the existing customer scores an ongoing 2% discount on their bills as a result.

-• Nectr is giving $50 credit to new customers who sign up using a valid refer a friend link.
+• Nectr is giving $50 credit to new customers who sign up to the 100% Clean offer.
 This credit will be applied to the customer’s second bill with the retailer.
+An additional $50 credit can also be scored by signing up to the retailer through a valid refer a friend link.

 • CovaU is offering a $50 refer a friend credit to customers in NSW.
 The $50 offer is available both to the referring customer and their friend after switching electricity to a CovaU plan.